Know the Truth About Your Workplace with Employee Engagement Surveys

 Employee engagement surveys give employees a platform to voice their feelings and thoughts about the workplace.
 However, it’s one thing to solicit employees’ feedback and another to apply it (or part of it).
 In today’s workplace, 63% of employees feel their views and opinions have been ignored at some point.

 During a survey, you may find an issue raised about a manager not supporting employees.
-If most of the employees feel the same way about that manager, it’s a strong indication you need to dig deeper into this and find a solution right away.
+If most employees share the same sentiment about the manager, it’s a strong indication that you need to investigate further and find a solution promptly.

 According to Nicole Webb, MatchCraft’s Head of People+Culture, the company has an enviable knack for implementing employee feedback.
 She says that activities like happy hours, pets at the workplace, holiday parties, and quarterly recesses were voiced by employees through surveys as changes they wanted to see.